imbelousov/findany/README.md

 findany -s mySubstring -s otherSubstring < input.txt > output.txt
 ```

+More examples are available in the [test cases folder](https://github.com/imbelousov/findany/tree/main/test/cases).

 ## License

 This program is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for more details.